ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-write-custom-transactions.md

 ├── defaults.ts
 ├── errors.ts
 ├── index.ts
+├── interfaces.ts
-└── interfaces.ts
+└── plugin.ts
 ```

 You notice a few more files than the two classes we talked about:

 - `defaults.ts` contains the default options for our plugin (will be an empty object)
 - `errors.ts` are some errors we will use in our transaction classes
-- `index.ts` is the entry point of our plugin, this is where we will initialize and register our custom transaction to the core
 - `interfaces.ts` contains the definition of the data in our transaction (*business name* and *website*) to be used in our code
+- `plugin.ts` is the entry point of our plugin, this is where we will initialize and register our custom transaction to the core

 In the next sections, we will look take a detailed look at each file.